LowerDeckBoy/Luden-Engine/README.md

 Project is made for mainly for learning about 3D engines design and architecture.

 Note:
 Repo does not provide model assets.

 ## Features:

 - Renderer
+	- Virtual geometry
+	- GPU Meshlet culling
-    - Basic meshletizing
+	- Deferred rendering
+	- Bloom for emissive textures.
 - Scene
-    - loading and unloading JSON scenes at runtime,
+	- Loading and unloading JSON-based scenes at runtime
-    - adding models to scene at runtime,
+	- Adding models to scene at runtime
+- Editor
+    - ImGui based editor layer

-## Requirements
+## Tech

 - C++23
 - Visual Studio 2022